GTA5TunersGenZ/GTA5TunersScript/README.md

 [More change log information can be found at the "Original Link Location:" location listed above.]<br><br>

+- (v3.6) Many updates and fixes, you can use WinMerge to compare (v3.5 to v3.6) to see the major updates applied!
+- (v3.6) Major backend updated for "Control Center" and "Quick Car".
+Code was modified heavily for speed/accuracy.
+- (v3.6) Major scripts updates, anything labeled <script> has been modified under "Main Table", right-click and compare to previous version.
 - (v3.5) Added "CarPic Toggle" to Playerslist menu and "Control Center" and updated the pictures to select from.
 - (v3.5) Added temporary remote protection patch that's been bricking people's accounts.
 Google Tez2 remote exploit for more information.<br>
 - (v3.5) Playerslist backend majorly modified to fix multiple issues and increase speed.<br>